 Wake Forest Baptist Medical Center is ranked among the nation's best hospitals for diabetes and endocrinology by U.S. News & World Report.

 Diabetes mellitus is the pandemic of the new millennium.
 Wake Forest Baptist Health is committed to providing the best in clinical care and treatment for patients with diabetes.
 Research into the causes of diabetes is a major strength and area of emphasis at Wake Forest Baptist.

-In early 2012, Wake Forest Baptist Health opened its Joslin Diabetes Center, one of 38 centers in the country.
+In early 2012, Wake Forest Baptist Health opened its Joslin Diabetes Center, a service of NC Baptist Hospital.
+It is one of 38 centers in the country.
 The Joslin Diabetes Center is an international leader in diabetes research, care and education and has been affiliated with Harvard Medical School since its founding in 1898.

 Our goal is to help patients better manage diabetes (all types) and prevent the associated complications from the disease.
 Our multi-disciplinary team works to help patients get the care they need in one, easily accessible location.